ChiMarvine/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+NBA Player Statistics (NBAPS)

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Track your favorite NBA player's stats

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Interested to see how well your favorite basketball player performed in the past season or so?
+Simply enter the name of the player and get the desired statistics you would like to see.

 ## Problem ##
   > Describe the problem your product solves.
+For fantasy draft players they can choose which specific stat they want to view

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+Gives options of the stats they require and no more than what they need

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"Statistics made simple and easy."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Simply enter the player's name, check the filter box then bam!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+No more looking at player statistics that I don't care about!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+What are you waiting for?!
+Start scouting for your next fantasy draft with friends!